Cochlear implants: frequently asked questions

-If you feel your child would benefit from a water resistant or waterproof speech processor, talk to your audiologist for more information on the options available.
+Talk to your audiologist for more information on the options available.

 Read these tips from parents on how they encouraged their children to wear their hearing aids and cochlear implant processors, and ideas on how to decorate and personalise a hearing aid and cochlear implant processors.

 Cochlear implant speech processors require batteries and they will need to be changed regularly, between once a day and once a week.

 They're provided free from the NHS and are usually small button batteries which are disposable (can’t be recharged).

 Your implant team will usually provide a quantity of batteries but if you run out you should be able to get a small supply: